Natural Language Processing with Commonsense Knowledge: A Survey: Introduction

+The most straightforward approach to enabling machines to reason with commonsense knowledge is to manually create comprehensive knowledge bases that encompass human commonsense knowledge.
+However, this task is immensely challenging due to the vastness and complexity of human knowledge, and the difficulty in determining which knowledge is considered common.
+Despite these challenges, significant efforts have been made to develop commonsense knowledge resources focused on specific domains, with the ultimate goal of creating a complete repository of human commonsense knowledge.
+One notable initiative in this area is the Open Mind Common Sense (OMCS)~\cite{DBLP:conf/coopis/SinghLMLPZ02} project, which aims to crowdsource commonsense knowledge from volunteers around the world.
+OMCS collects a wide range of commonsense facts and assertions, which are then used to build machine-readable knowledge bases such as ConceptNet~\cite{DBLP:conf/aaai/SpeerCH17}.
+These resources provide a valuable foundation for enhancing the commonsense reasoning capabilities of NLP systems.

+Acquiring and utilizing commonsense knowledge in NLP is fraught with challenges.
+One major difficulty lies in encoding the implicit knowledge that humans take for granted.
+Additionally, commonsense can vary widely across different cultures and contexts, complicating the creation of universally applicable systems.
+Moreover, creating dynamic systems that can adapt to new information and contexts remains a significant hurdle.
+Emerging trends in the field of commonsense reasoning in NLP include the use of neural networks, deep learning, and large language models (LLMs) such as the GPT series~\cite{radford2018improving,radford2019language,DBLP:conf/nips/BrownMRSKDNSSAA20,DBLP:journals/corr/abs-2303-08774}.
+These technologies have shown promise in capturing and utilizing commonsense knowledge more effectively.
+Future advancements may include more sophisticated models capable of dynamic reasoning, integration of multimodal information, and the development of more comprehensive and nuanced commonsense knowledge bases.

-To have an understanding of the current status of commonsense reasoning in natural language processing, we present a survey of the popular commonsense knowledge bases in this paper, and then discusses various benchmarks that assess machines' ability of commonsense reasoning.
-We also put much emphasis on methodological papers that target at more general natural language processing tasks by taking advantage of external commonsense knowledge bases.
-Finally, we give some possible future directions in the hope of extending the boundary of commonsense reasoning in natural language processing.
+This survey paper aims to provide an overview of the current state of commonsense reasoning in NLP.
+We review prominent commonsense knowledge bases and various benchmarks used to assess machines' commonsense reasoning abilities.
+Additionally, we highlight methodological research that leverages external commonsense knowledge resources to enhance general NLP tasks.
+Finally, we discuss potential future directions to further advance commonsense reasoning in NLP.